khmyznikov/pwa-install/README.md

 ![npm](https://img.shields.io/npm/dt/@khmyznikov/pwa-install)
 ## \<pwa-install\>

 Installation dialog for Progressive web application.
 Provides more convenience user experience and fix lack of native dialogs in some browsers. **13.5kB brotli** compressed bundle.
+Translation/localization is supported.

 Use it as [Web Component with any modern framework](https://academind.com/tutorials/web-components-introduction/#consuming-the-web-component-in-react).
 No polyfill is required.
 ## Gallery